-Most scooters with brushed DC motors have the regenerative braking function.
+Most scooters with brushed DC motors have a regenerative braking function.
 Brushed DC motors are said to be “always-on”.
-They use electromagnetic induction to generate power, and are thus recharged when kick-riding.
+They use electromagnetic induction to generate power and are thus recharged when kick-riding.

-If your scooter has no regenerative braking, often meaning brushless DC motor, it will be easier to ride it like a regular scooter.
+If your scooter has no regenerative braking and no geared motor, it will be easier to ride it like a regular scooter.
 But the battery will not be recharged.

-With both, you will save your battery more or recharge it faster if you kick-ride your scooter while it’s turned off.
+In any case, you will save your battery or recharge it faster if you kick-ride your scooter.

 How much power does regenerative braking produce?